x-atlas-consortia/uuid-api/README.md

 ```

 ## Development process

-### To release via TEST infrastructure
-- Make new feature or bug fix branches from `main` branch (the default branch)
-- Make PRs to `main`
-- As a codeowner, Zhou (github username `yuanzhou`) is automatically assigned as a reviewer to each PR.
-When all other reviewers have approved, he will approve as well, merge to TEST infrastructure, and redeploy the TEST instance.
-- Developer or someone on the team who is familiar with the change will test/qa the change
-- When any current changes in the `main` have been approved after test/qa on TEST, Zhou will release to PROD using the same docker image that has been tested on TEST infrastructure.

 ### To work on features in the development environment before ready for testing and releasing
 - Make new feature branches off the `main` branch